mariru27/Trustme/README.md

   ![image](https://user-images.githubusercontent.com/46792157/124163103-e9b0be00-daa7-11eb-816a-a7bd9f77fc82.png)

-  I used bouncy castle library for generating keys and certificate, and also for signing documents and for verifying it.
+  I used bouncy castle library for generating keys and certificates, and also for signing documents and for verifying it.

 ### Upload document